Textualize/textual/docs/guide/input.md

 In a future version of Textual it will also be possible to specify bindings in a configuration file, which will allow users to override app bindings.

+!!! tip

+    Run `textual keys` to learn which keys are available and what their names are for binding.

 ## Mouse Input

 Textual will send events in response to mouse movement and mouse clicks.
 These events contain the coordinates of the mouse cursor relative to the terminal or widget.